-In 1947, Florida adopted the present system of having a single school district for each county and as a result Palmetto High School was merged back into Bradenton High School and the school's name again became Manatee County High School, which required changes in many school traditions.
-The school colors became red, white and blue by taking red from Palmetto's "red and black" and blue from Bradenton's "blue and gold" and adding white.
-BHS's teams had been the Golden Wave, but that was replaced by the Hurricanes.
-Palmetto's year book had been the Palmetto Leaves, so the new one got the incongruous name of Manatee Leaves.
+In 1947, Florida adopted the present system of having a single school district for each county and as a result Palmetto High School was merged back into Bradenton High School, and the school's name again became Manatee County High School, which required changes in many school traditions.
+The school colors became red, white, and blue by taking red from Palmetto's "red and black" and blue from Bradenton's "blue and gold" and adding white.
+BHS's team had been the Golden Wave, but that was replaced by the Hurricanes.
+Palmetto's yearbook had been the Palmetto Leaves, so the new one got the incongruous name of Manatee Leaves.
 The school newspaper became the Macohi.

 Since 1958 many other changes have happened at Manatee High School, including:

 Integration when the school district ended racial segregation in all schools.

 The addition of the 9th grade when the school district converted its junior high schools (grades 7-9) into middle schools (grades 6-8).

 The Manatee Leaves became the Cane Echo.